RaulHinojosa24/Visum/README.md

 ## Project status

-### What can you do atm:
+### What can you do:

 1. You can move through all the plants and see their photos and information.

-### What you will be able to do:
+2. Store them as known or unknown.

-1. Add each plant to a list of known and unknown plants.
+3. You can see those lists.
-2. See that list in a new tab.
+4. Lastly, reset the app so you can start all over again.

 ## Technology